How Does the ICBC Decide How Much to Pay an Injured Person?

 Soon after a claim form is submitted, the ICBC might attempt to settle the claim quickly with a low payment offer.
 Before accepting any ICBC offer, an injured party should consult with a lawyer to review the offer and any waivers and other documents that the ICBC might ask that party to sign.

 If the injured party is not satisfied with the settlement, his or her lawyer can negotiate with the claims adjuster for a higher amount, file a tort claim, or bring the claim to court.
 The ICBC has its own lawyers and claims negotiators who will attempt to persuade an injured party that a settlement offer will not be increased.
 Hiring an experienced lawyer to handle ICBC negotiations is an injured party’s best chance to place the negotiations on more level ground.

-Call Preszler Law Firm for a Free Consultation
+Call Preszler Injury Lawyers for a Free Consultation

 The ICBC lawyers at Preszler represent the interests of injured parties throughout British Columbia in negotiations and lawsuits with the ICBC.
 Our mission is to help individuals that have suffered injuries in accidents to recover the largest possible damages under the ICBC’s reimbursement procedures.
 Please call us for a complimentary consultation.